The homotopy theory of simplicial props: The model structure on sProp

-We will now work with the set of generating acyclic cofibrations (A2); since we will also be working with the corresponding maps of simplicial categories, for clarity we write $F_0 \msi \hookrightarrow F_0 \msh$ for the maps in (A2) for the remainder of the proof.
+Assume now that $f$ has the RLP with respect to a prop morphism in the set (A2).
+To avoid confusion with the simplicial functors $\msi\hookrightarrow\msh$, we will write $F_0 \msi \hookrightarrow F_0 \msh$ when considering maps of simplicial props in (A2) for the remainder of the proof.